ihabawad18/Spotify-Project/README.md

 In the project directory run the below command to install dependencies
 ### yarn install (make sure yarn and Node js are available and installed on your device)
 ## Running project
-Finally run the local development server by using the command
+Finally run the local development server which will run on port 5173 by using the command
 ### yarn start